| | Adler Airport is about thirty-two kilometres from Sochi. A narrow

 prizes for good work done during the holidays such as helping to

-Finally, the speeches, with Cheltenham’s mayor adding his
+clean the school etc. Finally, the speeches, with Cheltenham’s mayor adding his

 voice to that of headteacher Eleonora Molchanova to stress the importance